ivanadelcarmen/cdk-isbn-analyzer/README.md

 * `deployOptions`
     * **region**: The AWS code of the region in which the stack will be deployed.
 Default: us-east-1

 Before deploying the project, dependencies have to be installed globally or locally in a virtual environment which has to be activated before running the specified commands.
-Additionally, include the `--profile <profile_name>` flag in case of having configured a specific AWS CLI profile.
+Additionally, include the `--profile PROFILE_NAME` flag in case of having configured a specific AWS CLI profile.

 Preview the CloudFormation template and deploy the project to the cloud by running: